“We Are Nature” and Rethinking Our Relationship with the Planet

 Reflections

-Reflecting on my eight years at Greenpeace, the "We Are Nature" campaign stands out as a high point, bringing daily challenges, innovation, and deep passion for a cause dear to me.
-This initiative was not just about education but also aimed to resonate and inspire action, fostering connections with both nature and like-minded individuals around the globe.
+Reflecting on my eight years at Greenpeace, the "We Are Nature" campaign stands out as a high point, bringing daily challenges, innovation, and passion for a cause dear to me.
+This initiative aimed to resonate and inspire action, fostering connections with both nature and like-minded individuals around the globe.